CaptSV/python-jpg-to-png-converter/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/mit)  - see the LICENSE.md file for details

 ---

 ## Acknowledgments